Pulitzer Prize Playhouse

-Pulitzer Prize Playhouse is an American television anthology drama series which offered adaptations of Pulitzer Prize-winning plays, novels, and stories.
-The distinguished journalist Elmer Davis was the host and narrator of this 1950-1952 ABC series.
+Pulitzer Prize Playhouse is an American drama anthology television series which offered adaptations of Pulitzer Prize-winning plays, novels, and stories.
+The journalist Elmer Davis was the host and narrator of this 1950–1952 ABC series.

 Sponsor

-Sponsored by Milwaukee's Joseph Schlitz Brewing Company, the 60-minute show opened with theme music by Bernard Green.
+Sponsored by the Joseph Schlitz Brewing Company, the 60-minute show opened with theme music by Bernard Green.
 Columbia University's Pulitzer School of Journalism, which made the annual Pulitzer awards, benefited from its agreement with Schlitz and ABC, receiving $100,000 from Schlitz for its cooperation.
 However, the show made no mention of Columbia or the Pulitzer School of Journalism.

 Productions and performers

 Plays in the first season included You Can't Take It with You (the initial telecast), The Magnificent Ambersons and Our Town.
 The second season productions included Ah, Wilderness and The Skin of Our Teeth.
 Actors in these shows included Spring Byington, Charles Dingle, James Dunn, Nina Foch, John Forsythe, Helen Hayes, Wanda Hendrix, Wright King, Otto Kruger, Joan McCracken, Thomas Mitchell, Mildred Natwick, Gene Raymond, Kent Smith and Fredd Wayne.
 Lighting design was by Imero Fiorentino.
 The announcer was Nelson Case.